LeoGoemaere/AnimaScroll/README.md

 # AnimaScroll
 Create animate anchor in an easy way.

-AnimaScroll let you animate the anchor thanks to some datas on your link, or instanciate it programatically.
+AnimaScroll let you animate the anchor by passing some datas directly on your link, or with the constructor.

+You also can trigger the scroll manually without using a link thanks to the Animation class.

 Why using it ?
+- Wrote in **pure Vanilla JS**, it doesn't require jQuery.
-- Keeps url up to date with the hash history.
+- Keeps **url up to date** with the hash history.
-- Makes anchors more accurate by taking into account fixed elements !
+- Makes **anchors more accurate** by taking into account fixed elements.
-- Wrote in pure Vanilla JS, it doesn't require jQuery.
+- High flexibility with the scroll programmatic.
+- **TODO** - Good browsers supports.

 ## Getting started